 You should do/try X, Y, Z on it’s own tends to be more similar to constructive criticism.
 The simple reality is no matter what your financial situation the simple steps to promote financial health will work for you.
 If you can do all 3 of Earn More, Save More, and Invest it well your situation will be superior to not doing so.
 In articles with these types of constructive criticisms or even self analysis you can discern a million different ideas.
 Not all of them will work for you so you need to pick and choose to your situation.
 However many of them can be beneficial.

-Others Actions provide Lessons and Perhaps Lead to Better Results
+Constructive Criticism: Lessons Lead to Better Results

 For example, on a salary of 300K a year cutting out 3K a year on lattes is a drop in the bucket.
 Conversely making 17K a year, cutting out lattes is not going to make you a millionaire.
 But perhaps the latte removal would still benefit you in some other way.
 It might be directly by decreasing some of your financial bleed from lifestyle inflation.
 Or it may trigger some tangential idea that causes you to increase your savings significantly.
 Or perhaps for the lower paid individual it will spark you to drive harder to increase your income.
 The possibilities are endless and why I so frequently recommend reading about finance.
 You never know how the learning may benefit you.